Water Damage Restoration in Miami, Florida

 Miami faces water damage threats unlike any other U.S. metro.
 The city sits at just 6 feet above sea level on porous limestone that allows seawater to percolate upward during high tides, creating sunny-day flooding even without rain.
 Add 62–67 inches of annual rainfall, direct exposure to Category 5 hurricanes, and a housing insurance market in crisis (premiums up 300%, 20+ carriers gone since 2022), and the stakes are enormous.
 Since Hurricane Andrew rewrote building codes in 1992, Miami-Dade’s High Velocity Hurricane Zone standards are the strictest in the nation — but 252,015 structures remain in FEMA flood zones.
 If your home has experienced any water intrusion, act within 24 hours.
 Miami’s 84% morning humidity creates the fastest mold growth timeline in the continental U.S.

-Licensed water damage pros serving all of Miami-Dade County and surrounding areas.
+Independent water damage providers may serve all of Miami-Dade County and surrounding areas, subject to availability.

 (520) 783-3777